kundudeb/kundudeb.github.io/index.md

 I was a member of the UBC [Math Department's Equity, Diversity, and Inclusion Committee](https://www.math.ubc.ca/about-our-department/equity-diversity-and-inclusion) for the academic year 2021-22.

+## Graduate Mentorship

+I have mentored the following students for their Masters project/ thesis. <br/>
+May -- Nov 2024: Ama Quansah (UTRGV), Tribonacci numbers as a product of two Lucas numbers <br/>

 ## Undergraduate Mentorship

 I have mentored the following students for their Bachelors project/ thesis. <br/>